-This Secondary Student-Parent Handbook is prepared for your benefit.
-Its primary purpose is to acquaint you with the Lakeview School District, its instructional program, operation, and regulations.
+This Student/Parent Handbook is prepared for your benefit.
+Its primary purpose is to acquaint you with the instructional program, operation, and regulations.
 We hope that you will take an active part in your school program.

 Best wishes for a happy and successful year!